hvphan1993/Wetha-Wizard/README.md

 # Wetha-Wizard

 ## General Info
-The purpose of this challenge was to create a working weather dashboard capable of displaying a cities current weather alongside a 5-day forecast.
+The purpose of this challenge was to create a working weather dashboard capable of displaying a city's current weather alongside a 5-day forecast.
 The user's previous searches needed to be saved to be used later and the weather fields needed accompanying icons as well.

 ## Creating Weather Dashboard Layout
 I originally tried to hard code the html page but was having difficulties organizing the div boxes for each piece.
-I created loops that would create buttons  I set the basic framework and added in ids for the data to be displayed on my cards.
+I created loops that would create buttons for previously searched cities.
+I set up the basic divs for the different sections I would need and added in ids for the data to be displayed on my cards.
 This would help me append the data to the correct positions later on.

 ![setting up submit button to create buttons for searched cities](./Assets/images/searchbuttoncreatebuttons.png)